LLNL/zfp/docs/source/faq.rst

 returns a buffer size that is guaranteed to be large enough.
-This function, which should be called *after* setting the desired compression mode and parameters, computes the largest possible compressed data size based on the current settings and array size.
-Note that by the pigeonhole principle, any (lossless) compressor must expand at least one input, so this buffer size may be larger than the size of the uncompressed input data.  :c:func:`zfp_compress` returns the actual number of bytes of compressed storage.
+This function, which should be called *after* setting the desired compression mode and parameters, computes the largest possible compressed data size based on the current compression settings and array size.
+Note that by the pigeonhole principle, any (lossless) compressor must expand at least one input, so this buffer size may be larger than the size of the uncompressed input data.
+:c:func:`zfp_compress` returns the actual number of bytes of compressed storage.

 When compressing individual blocks using the :ref:`low-level API <ll-api>`, it is useful to know the maximum number of bits that a compressed block